Swedish parliament rejects proposed government

 - Dead in cars and homes: Northern California fire toll at 42 VIEW

+“The result means that the assembly has rejected my proposal for a prime minister,” said Norlen, adding he would continue talks with party leaders on Thursday.
+He didn’t give details of the planned talks.

-The September vote produced a hung parliament with neither the left-leaning side nor the center-right bloc securing a majority.
+The September vote produced a hung parliament with the left-leaning side and the center-right bloc securing about 40 percent of the vote each, leaving neither with a majority and paving the way for months of uncertainty and complex coalition talks.

+Annie Loof, the leader of the Center Party that voted against Kristersson, said he had broken up the 14-year-old center-right alliance by suggesting a two-party government, leaving the two others out.

+The Alliance is made up of the Moderates, the Christian Democrats, the Center Party and the Liberals.